Parabolicity conjecture of $F$-isocrystals: Introduction

 \subsection{Lefschetz theorem}

 The main issue to reduce Theorem \ref{i-main:t} to the case of curves is due to the existence of wild ramification in positive characteristic.
-One would like to find a smooth connected curve $C\subseteq X$ such that for every overconvergent isocrystal $\calMd$ over $X$ the restriction functor $\langle \calMd\rangle \to \langle \calMd|_C\rangle$ is an equivalence.
+One would like to find a smooth connected curve $C\subseteq X$ such that for every overconvergent isocrystal $\calMd$ over $X$, the Tannakian category $\langle \calM^\ag\rangle$ spanned by $\calMd$ (see §\ref{tann:ss}) is equivalent to the Tannakian category $\langle \calM^\ag|_C\rangle$ spanned by the restriction of $\calMd$ to $C$.
 This is possible, for example, for local systems in characteristic $0$, or for tamely ramified $\ell$-adic lisse sheaves in positive characteristic (see \cite{Esn}).
 The failure of the existence of such a nice curve for general $\ell$-adic lisse sheaves is already clear for $\mathbb{A}^2_k$ (see [\textit{ibid.}, Lem.
 5.4]).
 On the other hand, if rather than considering all the objects at the same time one focuses on one object at a time, then such a nice curve exists over finite fields both for $\ell$-adic lisse sheaves and overconvergent $F^n$-isocrystals (see \cite[Lem.
 6 and Thm.
 8]{Kat99} and \cite[Thm.
 3.10]{AE19}).
 We extend this result to \textit{docile} overconvergent $F^n$-isocrystals over general perfect fields, namely those overconvergent $F^n$-isocrystals which admit a log-extension with nilpotent residues.

 \begin{theo}[Theorem \ref{tame-lef:t}] Let $Y\subseteq \PP^d_{\ka}$ be a smooth connected projective variety of dimension at least $2$ and let $D$ be a simple normal crossing divisor.
 If $(\calMd, \Phi_\calM^\ag)$ is an overconvergent $F^n$-isocrystal over $X:=Y\setminus D$ docile along $D$, then there exists a smooth connected curve $C\subseteq X$ such that the restriction functor $\langle \calMd\rangle \to \langle \calMd|_{C} \rangle$ is an equivalence of categories. \end{theo}